nipafx/LibFX/README.md

 * You can attach a change listener which is carried along as the innermost property changes.
 * You can create bindings which are not only updated when the innermost property's value changes but also when the property itself is replaced.

-These further steps can also be achieved with the same fluent API without breaking one's stride.
-You can find an example below and more in the classes in the folder `demo/org/codefx/nesting`.
+These further steps can be made with the same fluent API without breaking one's stride.
+You can find an example below and more in the classes in the folder `demo/org/codefx/nesting` (look for methods starting with "demo").

 ## Example